niplav/site/golden.md

 magic[^magic] to me.
 And yet, there were entire cultures where this kind of ability was as fundamental as literacy is in ours!

-[^magic]: "Magic" in the Yudkowskian sense<!--TODO: link to a sequences post here?
-Not "Mundane Magic", that's a different one-->, in that it's a thing that is so far outside of my understanding what's possible that I can't even rederive *that* it could work.
+[^magic]: "Magic" in the [Yudkowskian sense](https://www.lesswrong.com/s/6BFkmEgre7uwhDxDR/p/x4dG4GhpZH2hgz59x), in that it's a thing that is so far outside of my understanding what's possible that I can't even rederive *that* it could work.

 I'm also almost certain that all the best trackers are long dead, and that present-day hunter-gatherer groups are too small to have